ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

     Note: if you change the hostname, **pov-update-server-page** will not clean up old files under the old location.

+**server_aliases** (default: empty)

+    Additional server host name aliases.
+Used in the ``ServerAlias`` Apache directive.

+    Note: accessing the server page using any of the aliases will redirect to the canonical hostname.

 **include** (default: empty)

     Add an ``Include`` *FILENAME* directive in the generated Apache